torleif-nielsen/torleif-nielsen.github.io/about.md

 I am currently a Undergraduate student in the UH Computer Science program with the fortune to be employed as a Web Programmer for the Distance Course Design & Consulting group at UH Manoa (which means I am a *professional* **Code Monkey**).
 When school is in session I am easily found amongst the computer related clubs on campus.

-When I can find the time I teach a variety of topics about programming and software engineering to fellow students.
+When I can find the time, I teach a variety of topics about programming and software engineering to fellow students.
 I have taught high school and college students how to use git, fundamental programming concepts, program design, test-driven and behavior-driven development, and some topics relating to specific programming languages (e.g. Functional vs OO programming).